 With the semiotic square, for instance, it is not a matter of forcing the text into a logical schema which is defined in purely a priori terms.
-The relations are defined in advance within the square, but the text decides which terms are to be recorded and ultimately remains the master of the business of selecting from among the possibilities presented by this organization.
-It would be a mistake to think that semiotics as a method moves from the particular-this text-to the general or "universal" (the structures of any story, the abstract categories.)
-It aims for a deductive theory of discourse, but its analyses are practiced only upon specific discourses.36
+The relations are defined in advance within the square, but the text decides which terms are to be

 It would be a mistake to see the practice of biblical semiotics as "head-only" and intellectual.
 Some of its practitioners express deep satisfaction.
-Olivette Genest, writing in "From Historical-Critical Exegesis to Greimassian Semiotics: A Christological Issue, The Meaning of Christ's Death," says that "the practice of structuralism, then of semiotics, brought with it a new vision of language, text, and reading, along with a new vision of the world."37 Patte speaks of both excitement and threat: "... a new vision of the meaningfulness of the Gospel texts which calls exegetes out of their old visions.
-Consequently we as exegetes feel deeply threatened, and rightly so, by this work despite the numerous statements emphasizing that the approach taken here neither invalidates nor is a substitute for exegesis and its various goals."38
+Olivette Genest, writing in "From Historical-Critical Exegesis to Greimassian Semiotics: A Christological Issue, The Meaning of Christ's Death," says that "the practice of structuralism, then of semiotics, brought with it a new vision of language, text, and reading, along with a new vision of the world."
+Patte speaks of both excitement and threat: "... a new vision of the meaningfulness of the Gospel texts which calls exegetes out of their old visions.
+Consequently we as exegetes feel deeply threatened, and rightly so, by this work despite the numerous statements emphasizing that the approach taken here neither invalidates nor is a substitute for exegesis and its various goals."